Life went on, although it sure was different living with the Giacomos than it had been in the hellhole before we were rescued.

 I started dreaming, believe me, it wasn't a good one.
 I was reliving in the dream one of the times when I had been raped.

-I couldn't for the life of you tell me which time it was, as after enough experiences like that, they just run into each other, ya know?
+I couldn't for the life of me tell you which time it was, as after enough experiences like that, they just run into each other, ya know?

 What I do know is that that dream was way too vivid, I could see and feel first Jerry, then Walter, ramming their dicks into my poor butt.